Citation, DOI & article data

 Primary hyperoxaluria, also referred as primary oxalosis, is a congenital autosomal recessive disease related to a liver enzyme deficiency leading to massive cortical nephrocalcinosis and renal failure.

-Please, refer on secondary oxalosis for a discussion on the acquired form of hyperoxaluria.
+Please, refer to secondary oxalosis for a discussion on the acquired form of hyperoxaluria.

 - glyoxylate aminotransferase